SK8-PTY-LTD/SK8Tech_Document/en/services/development/app-development.md

 If you’re targeting Chinese Customers, we recommend Wechat Offical Account and Wechat App.
 For more information, please have a look at ‘Wechat Development’

 Contact us to find out more.

+### Web App

+If you’re looking to build a more customised web apps, we recommend using Dynamic Web Frameworks:

+1. JQuery
+1. AngularJS
+1. ReactJS

+Contact us to find out more.